Nino-gb/PyCitySchool/README.md

 - Thomas High School passing math %, passing reading % and overall percentage increase and come closer to the percentages of the original School District Analysis
 - Only Thomas High School 9th grade scores were affected in this report, the other graded remain the same
 - There were not significant changes in school size , Thomas High school school size remain medium size
-- School spending by score was not affect because there were not a significant change in score percentages
+- School spending by score was not affect because there were not significant changes in score percentages

 > *Replaced District Analysis "School Summary" without Thomas High School 9th grade scores*
 ![Replaced School Summary Analysis without 9th grade](https://user-images.githubusercontent.com/110786136/188953737-9b733679-e922-43f4-b2f2-2bfd23f30c78.png)